Saturday, October 28, 2023

 What are the guardrails that limit the range of possible life forms?

-The guardrail is what comes from the combination of what is available as the source of energy and the atoms and the opportunity to interact.
+The guardrail is what comes from the combination of what is available as the source of energy for the molecules to interact.

-The spectral density of the basic energy source that is available to everything else for consumption, i.e., the radiation from stars, determines which electrons can be knocked out from the orbit of atoms, ionize them, and prime them for chemical reactions, thereby opening the opportunity to formulate more complex molecules.
+The spectral density of the basic energy source that is available to molecules for consumption, i.e., the radiation from stars, determines which electrons can be knocked out from the orbit of atoms, ionize them, and prime them for chemical reactions, thereby opening the opportunity to formulate more complex molecules.

-It is also worth noting that 80% of stars fall in the category of M-Class stars and share the same spectral density of radiation that comes from them and is available for the alchemy to transform the molecules.
+In this context it is worth noting that 80% of stars fall in the category of M-Class stars and share the same spectral density of radiation that comes from them and is available for the alchemy of molecules.

-With two basic ingredients to work with — a soup of some basic molecules and energy from stars in which thermonuclear fusion occurs — the biological forms that emerge are likely to share the same fundamental paradigm as us.
+With two basic ingredients to work with — a soup of some basic molecules and similar form of energy from stars in which thermonuclear fusion occurs — the biological forms that emerge are likely to share the same fundamental paradigm as us.

-What is more, with the rules that govern natural selection, the form of self-generating molecules which can most efficiently utilize that energy available would stand as the winner.
-It might be different from the structure of DNA within us, but at its very foundation it has to have the same basic principle of having the ability of self-replication.
+What is more, with the rules that govern natural selection, the form of self-generating molecules which can most efficiently utilize that energy available might also have a similar basic structure.
+The exact details might be different from the structure of DNA within us, but at its very foundation it has to have the same basic principle of having the ability of self-replication.

-And so, given a need, solutions emerge, and progress happens.
-Given a source of energy, complexity, and life forms emerge.
+And so, given a need, similar solutions emerge, and progress happens.
+Given a source of energy, complexity, and similar life forms emerge.

 Ciao.